Whether you’re new to the volleyball game or a seasoned pro, it’s important to have a foundational understanding of volleyball rules and terms.

 Split block: A double-block that leaves a space between the blockers.

 Stuff: A ball deflected back to the attacking team’s floor by the opponent’s blockers.

 Substitution: Allows one player to replace another player already on the court.
 Rules dictate the number of subs each team is allowed.

 Switch: To change court positions after a ball is served to facilitate strongest player positions.

 Tandem: A combination in which one player attacks immediately behind another.

 Telegraph: To show one’s intention to the opponents.

-Three-meter line: The line extended across the court to signify the point which a back-row player must leave the ground behind to attack the ball.
-Also call “attack line” and 10-foot line
+Three-meter line: The line extended across the court to signify the point which a back row player must leave the ground behind to attack the ball.
+Also called the "attack line” and "10-foot line."

 Tip: A one-handed, soft hit into the opponent’s court using the fingertips.
 Also called a dink.